Dead Sea Works: Today

 Dead Sea Works is the world's fourth-largest producer and supplier of potash products.
 The company also produces magnesium chloride, industrial salts, de-icers, bath salts, table salt, and raw materials for the cosmetic industry.
 It has customers in over 60 countries.
 Dead Sea Works is part of the Fertilizers Division of Israel Chemicals Ltd. It is located in the southern basin of the Dead Sea and the extracted chemicals are exported around the world.

 Rather than extracting potash and other minerals from the Dead Sea by mining them directly, the company makes use of solar evaporation with 2-meter deep evaporation ponds.

-Controversy

-Dead Sea Works has been blamed by conservationists for polluting the environment and contributing to the Dead Sea's evaporation.

 Part of the Dead Sea Works.